optio50/MKV-Chapter-Maker/README.md

 mkvpropedit & ffmpeg are required

    If you have chapters in the mkv file they will be replaced.
-   Target files are NOT re-encoded and mkvpropedit is instantanious.
+   Target files are NOT re-encoded and mkvpropedit is instantaneous.
    720 files are processed resonably quick <1 min 1080p is noticeably longer.